DBJDBJ/dbjcore/src/kontalog/dbj_core_kontalog.md

 <h1>DBJ CORE KONTALOG</h1>

-While in container there is no logging.
+While in container there is no logging library necessary.
 Gasp!

 Code (in any prog lang) written to run inside a container has no other obligation towards logging but to use console out stream.
 Aka STDOUT and STDERR.